 This Month …

-- A Travel Writer’s Life – A conversation with Travel Writer/Photographer, John Bechtel.
+- A Travel Writer’s Life – A conversation with travel writer, photographer, chef, and gardener, Kurt Jacobson.

 - Key Biscayne Florida – In Key Biscayne, Florida, an immersive biophilia experience is everywhere at Bill Baggs State Park.

 - Western North Carolina – Travel domestically and experience outdoor adventure, there’s more to it than hiking and swatting bugs as beads of sweat trickle down your face.

 - Borneo—Exploring Sabah – There is absolutely nothing cuter than a baby orangutan with orange fur, long, gangly arms, and enormous, jet black, trusting eyes.

 - Maui—Serendipity & Outrigger Canoes – Hawaii was settled more than 1,600 years ago by Polynesian explorers.
 They navigated double-hulled sailing canoes without the benefit of any instruments over thousands of miles of open ocean to reach landfall in the islands.